 LAKE PERSEVERANCE LINEDANCE WEEKEND!!!”

-lake perseverance dance weekend - 25-27 october 2013- - all meals, accom, dance parties, workshops for only $139 - or just come for one night or the parties - $12 - friday night is "come as you are" theme and sat night is "bling" please ring if you wish to come at last minute!
+BEREAKING NEWS - DAVID HOYN is our guest workshop teacher at lake perseverance dance weekend (champion linedance competitor, teacher, international workshop celebrity) - 28-30 March 2014 - all meals, accom, dance parties, workshops for only $145 - or just come for one night or the parties - $12 - Friday night is "come as you are" theme and Sat night is "bling" please ring if you wish to come at last minute! so come and join us - David's fun style and friendly nature will win you all over!!

 3 dance parties, revision workshop, sports activities at centre.

-i have had to increase the price to $139 ($10 late fee will apply after 8 weeks before camp date)
+The price is $145 ($10 late fee will apply after 8 weeks before camp date)

 BOOKINGS ARE COMING IN FAST - so if you would like to come, give me a call - 33418059 Due to a change in departments running the centre all money will be due in the future at least 8 weeks before camp date.
 There will be a car pool operating so help with a lift or if needing a lift.